amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 By way of analogies—and admittedly very crude ones at that—we may view the knowledge acquisition approaches of these learning paradigms as follows:

 - Reinforcement learning is like how experts improve by repetitious trials and self assessments
-- Supervised learning is like how kindergarteners learn their letters from the teacher
+- Supervised learning is like how kindergarteners learn their letters from the teacher, through repetition
-- Unsupervised learning is like how turtle hatchlings instinctively head down to the sea
+- Unsupervised learning is like how iron filings self organise themselves in the presence of magnetic field

 ## *deep learning*